worldbank/GEEST/README.md

 1. Navigate to and select crime rate polygon input shapefile containing a field reporting crime rate for a specific incident.

+   **Input File:** *Security/Crime_Incidence_Serious_Assaults.shp*

+   **Input File:** *Security/Crime_Incidence_Sexual_Violence.shp*

-2. Click the "Set" button to extract all the fields from the polygon input layer.
+3. Click the "Set" button to extract all the fields from the polygon input layer.

-3. Select the field containing the numeric value representing crime rate.
+4. Select the field containing the numeric value representing crime rate.

-4. Enter raster output file name for the crime type.
+5. Enter raster output file name for the crime type.

-5. Click "Execute" button to run the algorithm.
+6. Click "Execute" button to run the algorithm.

-6. Status text next to the "Execute" button will appear and let you know once processing is complete.
+7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-7. The output raster file will be stored in the project folder specified in the "Setup" tab, in the "SEC" folder under the "Accessibility" folder (_Project\_ Folder/Place Characterization/SEC/Raster\_output.tif_).
+8. The output raster file will be stored in the project folder specified in the "Setup" tab, in the "SEC" folder under the "Accessibility" folder (*Project_Folder/Place Characterization/SEC/Incidents_Raster_output.tif*).

 **Steps 1 – 8 will have to be repeated for all facility types**.